OscarGodson/EpicEditor/README.md

-**alpha 0.0.3**
+# EpicEditor (alpha 0.0.3)

+## An Embeddable JavaScript Markdown Editor

+EpicEditor is an embeddable JavaScript [Markdown](http://daringfireball.net/projects/markdown/) editor with some minor Markdown enhancements such as automatic link creation and code fencing.

+## NOTICE:

+We're getting super close to the 0.1.0 beta release!
+If you're interested in contributing please check out the [Contributing Guide](https://github.com/OscarGodson/EpicEditor/wiki/Contributing).
+We are currently working on the [0.1.0-build-refactor](https://github.com/OscarGodson/EpicEditor/tree/0.1.0-build-refactor) branch.

-_Note: this is a developer preview.
+This version is a developer preview.
 We're releasing early so we can get other people's input and pull requests.
 While it works, there are still bugs and missing features.
-Use at your own risk._
+Use at your own risk.

-#EpicEditor

-##An Embeddable JavaScript Markdown Editor

-EpicEditor is an embeddable JavaScript [Markdown](http://daringfireball.net/projects/markdown/) editor with some minor Markdown enhancements such as automatic link creation and code fencing.

-###Why
+### Why

 WYSIWYGs suck and they suck hard.
 Markdown is quickly becoming the replacement.
 [GitHub](http://github.com), [Stackoverflow](http://stackoverflow.com), and even blogging apps like [Posterous](http://posterous.com) support Markdown now.
 This allows you to generate a Markdown editor with a preview, fullscreen editing, full CSS theming, and offline support with a simple:

 ```javascript